- What is confession?

 - Step Eight: Leave the “Confession space” and do your penance and be joyful!
 After all, you’re sins are gone!
 How does that sound?

-Does the thought of confession still make you a little wary?
+Does the thought of going to Confession still make you a little wary?
 Wonder what it’s like from the priest’s perspective to hear someone’s confession?
 Read this.